-Each opportunity was evaluated to determine ranges of in-place and recoverable petroleum and was risked as an independent entity without dependency between potential drilling outcomes.
-If petroleum discoveries are made, smaller-volume prospects may not be commercial to independently develop, although they may become candidates for satellite developments and tie-backs to existing infrastructure at some future date.
+Each prospect and lead was evaluated to determine ranges of in-place and recoverable petroleum and was risked as an independent entity without dependency between potential drilling outcomes.
+If petroleum discoveries are made, smaller-volume prospects and leads may not be commercial to independently develop, although they may become candidates for satellite developments and tie-backs to existing infrastructure at some future date.
 The development infrastructure and data obtained from early discoveries will alter both geologic risk and future economics of subsequent discoveries and developments.
+Opportunities were also evaluated based on available geologic and geochemical data to determine the likely hydrocarbon fluid type, whether oil or gas, in the event of a discovery.
+For the primary purposes of this report, prospective resources volumes are summarized as potential oil discoveries due to recent assessment of available data.
+However, prospective resources volumes are also summarized as potential gas discoveries in the appendix.